Bank Of America Rumored To Be Going Crypto After Latest Patent Filing

 — Humaniq (@Humaniq) August 27, 2018

 What that means for most people is that they have to convert their Bitcoin, Monero, or whatever it is they hold, into government backed currency that they can then transfer to their bank account, PayPal, or whatever service they use, in order to use their cryptocurrency proceeds to buy most things.
-While some businesses do accommodate cryptocurrency, for the most part it is still a fringe concept.
+While some businesses do accommodate cryptocurrency, for the most part, it is still a fringe concept.

-With BoA’s latest patent which is for “Blockchain Encryption Tags,” it appears to blockchain experts they now have all of the parts needed to create a system to process cryptocurrency in the same way that debit or credit cards are used now for point of sales transactions.
+With BoA’s latest patent which is for “Blockchain Encryption Tags,” it appears to blockchain experts they now have all of the parts needed to create a system to process cryptocurrency in the same way that debit or credit cards are used now for point-of-sales transactions.
 It would allow them to record deposits and facilitate transfers, a bit like Zapo has done but on a much broader scale.
 Major corporations such as Walmart are looking into similar systems, but the odds are that most major retailers, utilities, and similar enterprises that are headed toward doing business in cryptos, they will stay with a federally regulated bank rather than use an app or private third party.

 Bank of America Patents Blockchain Security Tools https://t.co/dzXdF97cZ3 pic.twitter.com/AuEycwAljz